JulianO911/GIT-TASK-/README.md

 ### Git rebase command

 This command help us to merge the commits made in a branch to a top branch.
 For example, i can merge the commits in bugFix to main with git *rebase main*.

+## Level 5: Detach yo' HEAD

+### HEAD

+HEAD label shows what are the current commit in the branch.
+Using *git checkout "the commit"* we can attach HEAD to any commit in the branch.